maxhbr/LDBcollector/md/BSD-4-Clause-UC.md

 Comments on (easy) usability
 ----------------------------

--   **↑**Google Classification is NOTICE (source: [Google OSS Policy](https://opensource.google.com/docs/thirdparty/licenses/ "Google OSS Policy"))
+-   **↑**“Google Classification is NOTICE” (source: [Google OSS Policy](https://opensource.google.com/docs/thirdparty/licenses/ "Google OSS Policy"))

--   **↑**Rating is: Bronze (source: [BlueOak License List](https://blueoakcouncil.org/list "BlueOak License List"))
+-   **↑**“Rating is: Bronze” (source: [BlueOak License List](https://blueoakcouncil.org/list "BlueOak License List"))

--   Per SPDX.org, this is the same license as the BSD-4-Clause, but with a copyright notice for the Regents of the University of California.
-    Captures the retroactive deletion of the third (advertising) clause of the Original BSD license for BSD-licensed code developed by UC Berkeley and its contributors (see
+-   “Per SPDX.org, this is the same license as the BSD-4-Clause, but with a copyright notice for the Regents of the University of California.
+Captures the retroactive deletion of the third (advertising) clause of the Original BSD license for BSD-licensed code developed by UC Berkeley and its contributors (see ftp://ftp.cs.berkeley.edu/pub/4bsd/README.Impt.License.Change) ” (source:
-    ftp://ftp.cs.berkeley.edu/pub/4bsd/README.Impt.License.Change)
-    (source:
     [Scancode](https://github.com/nexB/scancode-toolkit/blob/develop/src/licensedcode/data/licenses/bsd-original-uc.yml "Scancode"))

--   **↓**Advertisement clause (3.) is complicated and prone to conflicts (source: Override)
+-   **↓**“Advertisement clause (3.) is complicated and prone to conflicts” (source: Override)

 URLs
 ----